borjkhani/digital-CV/README.md

 <div style="text-align: justify; width: 100%;">
 A computational neuroscientist with extensive experience in biophysical modeling, mathematical analysis, and neural networks.
-Currently researching at the International Center for Translational Eye Research [ICTER](https://icter.pl) with a focus on retina modeling and cortical column studies.
+Currently researching at the International Center for Translational Eye Research <a href="https://icter.pl" target="_blank">ICTER</a> with a focus on retina modeling and cortical column studies.
 Expertise in combining computational techniques with biological data to understand neural mechanisms underlying sensory processing and synaptic plasticity.
 Proficient in Python, C++, MATLAB, and
 various neuroscience simulation tools, with a passion for bridging computational models with